Protecting Your Space

 Well, that’s not the case at all.
 That’s leaving you unprotected.
 Your basic assumption has to be that you are shaping your experience out of the raw materials from your past actions, and you can learn how to do that skillfully.
 That’s the beginning of right view: that you can do that, that you can develop those skills.

-And it’s that belief in kamma that grows into an understanding of the four noble truths: There is suffering, and it’s clinging.
+Belief in kamma is what grows into an understanding of the four noble truths: There is suffering, and it’s clinging.
 There is a cause, and the cause is there in the mind, something the mind is doing, and something you can do something about.
 There are factors in the mind that you can convert into the path; you want to develop those so that you can realize the end of suffering.
 This is possible.
 The real work is in here.
 The environment nowadays tells us that anything of interest is out there, something someone else is doing some other place.
 That’s a value you have to resist.
 In other words, keep very careful watch on what you’re doing, because it really is important.

 These are the ways in which we create our environment.
 So don’t let yourself be a passive victim of unhealthy influences from outside.
 You want to create your own space here, both inhabiting the body and having a very clear sense of what you want to protect in the mind.
-And just like an electric current that creates a magnetic field around it, by focusing on your actions in this way, you create a sort of protective cocoon around yourself that shelters your practice, protects your practice, gives it an environment in which it can grow.
+And just as an electric current creates a magnetic field around it, by focusing on your actions in this way you create a protective cocoon around yourself that shelters your practice, protects your practice, gives it an environment in which it can grow.

 So try to keep these five points in mind: observing the precepts, restraint for the senses, moderation in talking, finding seclusion, both physical and mental, and making sure that your views are right.
 Because these are the factors that shape your environment more than anything else.